Factorial algebraic group actions and categorical quotients: Introduction

+Similarly to the reductive case, the algebra of invariants plays a central role in the construction of quotients, compare also the work on unipotent group actions~\cite{Fa}, \cite{Wi1}, \cite{Wi2} and~\cite{DoKi}.
+In contrast to the reductive case, even for affine $X$, the algebra of invariants need not be finitely generated.
+However, in our setting there always exist finitely generated normal subalgebras $A \subseteq \Gamma(X, \mathcal{O})^G$, which are large in the sense that they have $\KK(X)^G$ as their field of fractions, see Lemma~\ref{lem:invarfield}.
+This provides at least candidates $\pi' \colon X \to Y'$ with $Y' := \Spec \, A$ for a quotient.
 An obvious obstruction to being a categorical quotient is non-surjectivity; this even happens if $X$ is affine and the algebra of invariants is finitely generated, i.e., we may take $A = \Gamma(X, \mathcal{O})^G$.
 In general, the image $Y = \pi'(X)$ is a constructible set.
 This motivates an excursion to the category of constructible spaces, i.e., spaces locally isomorphic to constructible subsets of affine varieties, see Section~\ref{sec:crquots} for details and~\cite{BB} for a related concept.
 We ask whether the map $\pi \colon X \to Y$ sending $x \in X$ to $\pi'(x) \in Y$ is a {\em categorical quotient in the category of constructible spaces\/}, i.e., every $G$-invariant morphism $X \to Z$ to a constructible space $Z$ factors uniquely through $\pi \colon X \to Y$; note that a positive answer allows in particular to associate a unique quotient to the action.
 Here comes our first result.